 Members, Trustees and local governors give their time voluntarily and do not receive any form of payment.
 They offer their considerable skills and expertise from a varied and wide background to support our schools and leadership teams to do the very best for our children.

-Within our Board of Directors we have a qualified solicitor, an accountant and people with a wide experience of business in the private sector and large public organisations.
-Our directors are a huge support and also offer appropriate challenge for the leadership of our schools.
+Within our Board of Trustees we have a qualified solicitor, an accountant and people with a wide experience of business in the private sector and large public organisations.
+Our Trustees are a huge support and also offer appropriate challenge for the leadership of our schools.

-The Board of Directors is very well supported by the Local Governing Bodies that exist in individual schools.
+The Board of Trustees are very well supported by the Local Governing Bodies that exist in individual schools.
 Local Governing Bodies are made up of parents and community representatives and in our church schools by representatives of the local church.
-The Local Governing Bodies provide the local context and the challenge and support to the Head of School, ensuring the very best local provision is given in each of our schools.
-The Local Governing Bodies are also able to influence and communicate with the directors on big decisions that the Trust needs to make going forward.
+The Local Governing Bodies provide the local context and the challenge and support to the Headteacher, ensuring the very best local provision is given in each of our schools.
+The Local Governing Bodies are also able to influence and communicate with the Trustees on big decisions that the Trust needs to make going forward.

-Members have an overview of governance arrangements and are granted specific rights under the Articles and the Academies Financial Handbook.
-Ultimate accountability lies with the Board of Directors.
-The division of roles and responsibilities between Members, Directors and Local Governing Bodies is set out in detail in the Scheme of Delegation and the Local Governing Bodies Terms of Reference which appear below.
+Members have an overview of governance arrangements and are granted specific rights under the Articles of Association and the Academies Financial Handbook.
+Ultimate accountability lies with the Board of Trustees.
+The division of roles and responsibilities between Members, Trustees and Local Governing Bodies is set out in detail in the Scheme of Delegation and the Local Governing Bodies Terms of Reference which appear below.

 As a Trust we are very grateful for the time given by the individuals who make up our Members, Trustees, and Local Governing Bodies without which it would simply not be possible to run a successful Trust.

 Collecting and publishing diversity data – statement from the Board